Will there be snow?

 All of Family Ski Company’s chalets are situated in resorts that have independently been awarded four or five stars out of five for snow-sure, (snow-forecast.com).
 We have selected only three resorts we know are as close to perfect as possible for family skiing and snow reliability.

-Though we have done the worrying for you in case of Family Ski resorts, here is what to look for when choosing any resort.
+In over 22 years none of our resorts has been closed early from lack of snow.
+Although we have done the worrying for you in the case of our Family Ski resorts, here is what to look for when choosing any resort.

 It is a misconception that high altitude carries the only guarantee of good snow.
 Our resort of Ardent, sitting at 1260m gets a 5/5 snowsure rating ( snow–forecast.com ) whereas many much higher resorts score lower.
 This can be explained by how well the pistes are protected from the elements – wind and sunshine can both adversely affect the snow covering of a piste.
 In this case, it is important to look for pistes that link your village which are protected by either cliff bands or tree runs.